Jacky040124/cursor-photobooth/README.md

 - 📸 **Instant Camera Experience**: Capture photos using your webcam with a retro polaroid camera interface
 - 🎨 **Light, Modern UI**: Clean, minimalist design with a light color palette
-- 📤 **Gallery Sharing**: Upload photos to a public gallery powered by Supabase
 - 📧 **Email Sharing**: Send photos via email with a pre-filled template
 - 🎯 **Interactive Polaroids**: Drag, flip, and customize your polaroid photos
 - 📱 **Mobile Responsive**: Works seamlessly on desktop and mobile devices